sp18-interns/yash-intern/16-May-2022/README.md

 ### Videos

 - 🔄16 Optional Django Summary and Quick Introduction: In Progress
-  - ✅018 Querying Data: Completed
   - ✅019 Adding Image Upload: Completed
   - ✅020 Serving and Displaying Images: Completed
+  - ✅021 Configuring the Admin Area: Completed
+  - ✅022 Setting One-to-Many Relations: Completed
+  - ✅023 Setting Many-to-Many Relations: Completed

 ### Assignment

-- Revised by watching previous videos to soldify what i learned.
+- Revised by watching previous videos to recap what I learned.
 - Watched and understood the videos.
 Also,practiced in the attached django_course_site project.
+- Added a new Participant class to my model which was used to set a many to many relations with Meetup Class(using models.ManytoManyField()).
+Also viewed the behind the scene creation by Django of an additional table in DB Viewer with meetup_id and particiant_id as columns of that table

 ### Doubts